 The Act is enforced by the Malaysia Competition Commission (MyCC), a corporate body established under the Competition Commission Act 2010, whose members are appointed by the prime minister on the advice of the minister charged with the responsibility for domestic trade and consumer affairs.
 The MyCC is comprised of representatives from both the public and private sectors who have experience in business, law, economics, public administration, competition law and consumer protection.

-In the three years that the Act has been enforced, the MyCC’s enforcement activities have focused on cartel conduct, particularly price fixing by trade associations.
-Despite the emphasis on cartels, the MyCC has also probed anti-competitive vertical agreements and proposed a finding of infringement of abuse of dominance in the steel and the online foreign workers permit renewal sectors.
+Since the Act came into force, the MyCC’s enforcement activities have focused on cartel conduct; particularly price fixing by trade associations.
+Despite the emphasis on cartels, the MyCC has also probed anticompetitive vertical agreements and abuse of dominance in the steel and the online foreign workers permit renewal sectors.

 The Act applies to commercial activities within Malaysia, as well as commercial activities undertaken outside Malaysia that have an effect on competition in any market in the country.
 Commercial activity does not, however, include: